Chelsea (drink): Addressing the alcohol issue

 '...about a gallon of Chelsea (twelve 10 ounce bottles per hour) would have to be ingested by a normal 70 lb. child to produce overt behavioral effects.
 This volume exceeds the capacity of the stomach.

 ' With the alcohol in Chelsea at .0.5%, no physiological effect can be expected with typical consumption.

 Reformulation as "The Natural Alternative"

-In response to the withering criticism for its alcohol content, Chelsea was reformulated to take out the extra alcohol, and re-marketed as "the natural alternative".
+In response to the withering criticism for its alcohol content, Chelsea was reformulated in December 1978 to take out the extra alcohol, and re-marketed as "the natural alternative".
 The bottle's color was changed from clear (which helped display the product's golden color) to green, and the label on both the bottle and the can de-emphasized the Anheuser-Busch name.

-Chelsea never went beyond the test markets, although remnants can occasionally be found for sale on eBay.
+Chelsea never went beyond the test markets before a further rollout was cancelled in November 1979.

 The Soft Drink Division of Anheuser-Busch later tried its luck with a second soft drink, Root 66, a caffeinated (and non-alcoholic) root beer.
 It too never got beyond the test market stage.